EdgeApp/edge-core-js/readme.md

     export NODE_TLS_REJECT_UNAUTHORIZED=0

-The live unit tests are disabled for now.
+To avoid these issues, and to keep things independent of the network, the live unit tests are disabled for now.

-All sources are in the [JavaScript Standard Style](http://standardjs.com/) style.
+All sources are in the [JavaScript Standard Style](http://standardjs.com/).